FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/CFD of J.D. Anderson/Part 2 Basics of the Numerics/Chapter4 Basic aspects of discretization.md

 The stability of the equation is also called ***the Convergence of Equation*** the Convergence of difference equation is defined as : **When the step approaches to zero, the solution of the difference can approach the solution of the differential equation.**

-there are generally two types of Convergence i.e. Absolute Convergence and Conditional Convergence (which means <mark style="background: transparent; color: yellow">the equation only converge when some conditions are satisfied</mark>).
+there are generally two types of Convergence i.e. Absolute Convergence and Conditional Convergence (which means <mark style="background: transparent; color:red">the equation only converge when some conditions are satisfied</mark>).

-We say a solution method is <mark style="background: transparent; color: lime">unstable if the increment in the marching direction exceeded some Prescribed value.</mark>
+We say a solution method is <mark style="background: transparent; color: red">unstable if the increment in the marching direction exceeded some Prescribed value.</mark>
 we still use the 1-D heat conduction equation as example
 $$\frac{\partial T}{\partial t} = \alpha\frac{\partial^2 T}{\partial t^2}$$
 <mark style="background: transparent; color: orange">The numerical solution of the equation is influenced by two types of errors, which is : </mark>
 1. ***Discretization Error*** : the difference between the exact solution and analytical solution of the partial differential equation. (<mark style="background: transparent; color: orange">The error is the truncation error for the difference equation plus the errors introduced by the numerical treatment of the boundary conditions</mark>)